wrdsb/babbage-functions/groups_lists_changes/README.md

 # Groups Lists Changes
-Calculates changes in lists of groups.
+Calculates changes in a list of groups.

 ## Request
 Accepts a POST request with the following body: